ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/bulk_RNAseq.md

 title: "Bulk RNAseq"
 ---

-# CCBB Pipelines on Garibaldi - Bulk RNAseq
+# CCBB Pipelines on Garibaldi - Bulk RNASeq
-Please follow the instructions below to use our analysis pipeline and run it on your RNAseq data:
+Please follow the instructions below to use our analysis pipeline and run it on your RNASeq data:

 ### Step1:
 On Garibaldi, create a folder with your sample fastqs (e.g. 01sample_S1_R1_001.fastq.gz)